abinit/abinit/doc/tutorial/eph_intro.md

 On the one hand, most of the work required to compute e-ph matrix elements is implemented directly by the DFPT routines.
 This means that e-ph calculations with advanced features such as PAW, SOC, non-collinear magnetism *etc* are readily available in the ANADDB version once support in the DFPT part is implemented.

-On the other hand, this post-processing approach implies that the number of $\kk/\qq$-points in the e-ph matrix elements is automatically fixed at the level of the DFPT run.
+On the other hand, this post-processing approach implies that the number of $\kk/\qq$-points in the e-ph matrix elements is **automatically fixed** at the level of the DFPT run.
 In other words, if you want to compute phonon-limited mobilities with e.g. a 90×90×90 $\kk$- and $\qq$-mesh, you need to perform DFPT calculations with the same sampling thus rendering the computation quite heavy.
-In principle, it is possible to use tricks such as a linear interpolation to densify the sampling inside ANADDB, but in order to get a decent interpolation one usually needs initial BZ meshes that are significantly denser than the ones needed to converge the DFPT part alone.
+In principle, it is possible to use tricks such as a linear interpolation of the matrix elements to densify the sampling inside ANADDB, but in order to get a decent interpolation one usually needs initial BZ meshes that are significantly denser than the ones needed to converge the DFPT part alone.

-As a matter of fact, electrons, phonons and e-ph properties present completely different convergence rates.
+As a matter of fact, electrons, phonons and e-ph properties present **completely different convergence rates**.
 In silicon, for instance, a 9×9×9 mesh both for phonons and electrons is enough to converge the electron density and the vibrational spectrum [[cite:Petretto2018]].
 On the contrary, the phonon-limited mobility requires a 45×45×45 $\kk$-grid and a 90×90×90 $\qq$-grid